-During the years ended June 30, 2020 and June 30, 2019, the Company repurchased 279,381 shares of its common stock at an average share price of \$162.15, respectively.
-As of June 30, 2018, the maximum approximate dollar value of shares that could have been purchased under the Company's then existing stock repurchase plan was approximately \$125 million, with no specified end period.
-During fiscal 2019, the Board rescinded the existing stock repurchase plan and implemented a new repurchase plan, which grants management the discretion to mitigate the dilutive effect of stock option exercises by authorizing repurchase of shares up to the amount of stock returned to the corporation through stock option exercises, beginning with those option exercises occurring in fiscal year 2018.
-As of June 30, 2020, we have authorization of approximately \$58 million that may yet be used to purchase additional shares under our current stock repurchase program.
+During the years ended June 30, 2021 and June 30, 2020, the Company repurchased 120,000 shares of its common stock at an average share price of \$359.82 and 279,381 shares at an average share price of \$179.37, respectively.
+During fiscal 2019, the Board implemented a new repurchase plan, which grants management the discretion to mitigate the dilutive effect of stock option exercises by authorizing repurchase of shares up to the amount of stock returned to the corporation through stock option exercises, beginning with those option exercises occurring in fiscal year 2018.
+As of June 30, 2021, we have authorization of approximately \$63 million that may yet be used to purchase additional shares under our current stock repurchase program.